Traigh Golf Course

 Traigh Golf Course is the most westerly golf course on the UK mainland.
-Traigh is the Gaelic word for beach and as such the course is aptly named.
-The course is breathtakingly beautiful.
-The turquoise waters and white sand of Traigh Beach accent stunning views of the Isles of Rum, Eigg and Muck.
+Traigh is the Gaelic word for beach and, as such, the course is aptly named.
+Traigh Golf Course is breathtakingly beautiful.
+The turquoise waters and white sand of Traigh Beach accent stunning views of the Isles of Rum, Eigg, and Muck.

-The course is a 9 hole layout that temps at every turn.
+Traigh Golf Course is a 9-hole layout that temps at every turn.
 A par 34 and just 2456 yards, the hallmark of the design is risk & reward.
 You never play two holes of the same sort in a row.
 Of the 9 holes on offer, two are Par 5's, three are Par 4's and four are Par 3's with OOB coming into play on four holes.

 The dual fairway second hole with massive punchbowl green and the short par 3 5th with the backdrop of the Isle of Skye and the Red and Black Cuillins are but two memorable highlights.

 The 4th and 6th are of similar ilk.
 Both require a well-placed tee shot in order to access the green despite being blind on the approach.

 The 7th and 8th play on the rear side of the three-part ridgeline that serves as the 'backbone' of the course.
 It is used on every hole in every conceivable way.
 This singular element is leveraged but it isn't gimmicky nor repetitive.
 Simply put, it's a great lesson in the use of a topographical feature that could have produced an otherwise bland course if not used so adeptly.